Soften butter quickly with this trick. If you forget to let your butter come to room temperature ahead of time, use this quick and easy method.

 Why Softened Butter?

-Most baking recipes begin with creaming butter and sugar together.
-“Butter softened to room temperature” is not listed just for fun.
-There’s legitimate science involved.
+Most recipes calling for butter call for room temperature/softened butter.
+And there’s legitimate science involved for this particular consistency.
 Butter, a solid fat, is capable of holding air and the creaming process is when butter traps that air.
 While baking, that trapped air expands from the heat and produces a fluffy baked good.
 Not only this, room temperature ingredients bond together very easily since they’re warmer, creating a seamless and evenly textured batter.
 A smooth batter with trapped air = a uniformly textured and proper tasting baked good.
 Cold ingredients do not emulsify together.
 Period.
 This results in clumpy frosting, chunky cheesecake, dense cake, flat breads, and oily muffins.

-It’s literally my #1 baking rule: if a recipe calls for room temperature butter, use room temperature butter.
-It’s *that* important.
+- It’s literally #1 in my top 10 baking tips: if a recipe calls for room temperature butter, use room temperature butter.
+It can’t properly cream with sugar otherwise.

 How to Soften Butter Quickly

-There’s a billion tricks to softening butter quickly, but the following works like a charm each time.
-And it couldn’t be easier.
-Here’s what you’ll need:
+There’s a billion tricks to softening butter quickly, but the following is what works best for me.
+Here’s what you need:

 - butter, sliced into small pieces